kaicex/wfexp/README.md

    URL.revokeObjectURL(downloadUrl);
    ```

-Because the FastAPI app enables CORS for `http://localhost:3000`, you can also call it directly from the browser without the proxy route if preferred.
+When the exporter runs on Render, set `NEXT_PUBLIC_WFEXP_BASE_URL` (and any server-side equivalents) to the Render service URL, e.g. `https://python-webflow-exporter.onrender.com`.
+Because the FastAPI app now reads allowed origins from `CORS_ALLOW_ORIGINS`, make sure that variable includes your Netlify domain so browser requests succeed.

 ## Local development